 Your orders, general, are to cross the border and undertake a harassing attack aimed at disrupting their communications and deployment.
 Drive between their border outposts, raid their roadways, and destroy their convoys.
 Every truck you set afire is significant.

-This raid gives you the privilege of firing the first shots in this campaign; make them count, sir!Britain is at low ebb, general; with Dunkirk just a few days past, the Home Office needs a victory, any victory.
+This raid gives you the privilege of firing the first shots in this campaign; make them count, sir!
+Furthermore, Britain is at low ebb, general; with Dunkirk just a few days past, the Home Office needs a victory, any victory.
 Press on now, sir, and good luck!